Conditions for getting a jobseeker's payment

 If you are employed as a part-time retained firefighter, you may qualify for a jobseeker’s payment.
 People who are working as part-time fire fighters do not have to sign off for the days they are on call, firefighting or training.
 This means that you can be paid a jobseeker’s payment for days that you are on call, firefighting or training.
-Retained firefighters must live within 1.5 miles of the fire station and commit to being ready for firefighting duties in 5 minutes.
+Retained firefighters must live within 2.4 kilometres (1.5 miles) of the fire station and commit to being ready for firefighting duties in 5 minutes.
 This requirement in itself is not considered a restriction on your availability for work, so long as you are satisfying the conditions of the scheme.
-The Department of Social Protection requires you to be available for full-time work and you must not restrict your search for employment to the 1.5 mile limit.
+The Department of Social Protection requires you to be available for full-time work and you must not restrict your search for employment to the 2.4km limit.

 If you are claiming Jobseeker’s Allowance the income you receive will be assessed in the normal way and any means will be set against your payment.

 If you had a previous Jobseeker’s Benefit claim you can requalify for JB once you pay 13 PRSI contributions assuming you satisfy all the other conditions.
 The substantial loss condition does not apply to the employment as a firefighter.
 However, if you have other employment then the substantial loss condition applies to that other employment.